DKMitt/ali/README.md

 # ALI App

-A Daily Cost Report Application with printable reports, this is not a tutorial.
+A Daily Cost Report Application with printable reports.
+This is not a tutorial.

-Project Status -  In Process As Of:  2025-03-12 - Starting Project
+Project Status -

 ----